Awards & Associations

 In Colorado, DUI offenders may be eligible for early reinstatement of their driver’s license after serving just a fraction of the suspension.
 However, in order to qualify, they must have an ignition interlock device installed on every vehicle they own or have access to operate.
 To obtain an ignition interlock restricted license, DUI offenders must wait the one month revocation period, as well as other items on the court mandated list shown on this Colorado DUI Laws, Penalties & BAC Charts article.

 Contact Our Colorado Drunk Driving Attorneys Today

 Drunk drivers kill thousands of innocent men, women, and children each and every single year.
-If a drunk driver was responsible for your accident and your injuries, it is important to speak to an experienced and skilled Colorado Springs drunk driving attorney today.
-At Rector Stuzynski LLC, our Colorado Springs personal injury attorneys have the experience and the resources to build a case that is designed to obtain favorable outcomes for our clients.
+If a drunk driver was responsible for your accident and your injuries, it is important to speak to an experienced and skilled Colorado Springs criminal defense attorney today.
 Call us today at 719-578-1106 for a free initial consultation and review of your case.

 Areas We Serve

 We serve clients charged with crimes or injured anywhere throughout the state of Colorado, but we focus on residents of these areas: Colorado Springs, Manitou Springs, Fountain, Briargate, Monument, Black Forest, Pueblo, Canon City, Larkspur, Security-Widefield, Peyton, Castle Rock, Teller County, El Paso County, Elbert County, Park County, Douglas County and beyond.